5 Things to Know About the Modern Independent Worker

 - Independent talent are increasingly using online platforms to find work and are working with one another in teams.

-MBO Partners’ 2023 State of Independence report found that there have never been more people working independently—more than 72 million Americans reported working as part-time, occasional, or full-time independents.
+MBO Partners’ 2024 State of Independence report found that there have never been more people working independently—more than 72 million Americans reported working as part-time, occasional, or full-time independents.
 There is a growing demand for independent talent, who are well-positioned to provide companies with flexible, on-demand expertise.
-And as more people see independent work as a viable alternative to traditional jobs, the more talent will be available to enterprises.
-Below, we dive into five of the top findings about the modern independent worker.

-1. Autonomy, Flexibility, and Control Are Important
+1. Autonomy and Flexibility Are Important

-Achieve Workforce Agility by Engaging Independent Contractors
+See: Achieve Workforce Agility by Engaging Independent Contractors

-4. More Independents Are Working with One Another in Teams
+4. More Independents Are Working With One Another in Teams

-Benefits and Methods for Forming Teams of Independent Talent
+Check Out: Benefits and Methods for Forming Teams of Independent Talent

 5. Lack of Predictable Income Remains a Challenge